 The Belfast Metropolitan Transport Plan (published 2004) sets out a range of proposals to address the transport problems in the Belfast Metropolitan Area which, when implemented, will start the move towards a sustainable transport system that supports the longer term aspirations of the Regional Development Strategy.

-The Plan endorses the recommendations of the Regional Transportation Strategy and identifies the proposal to introduce rapid transit services as a key component of future plans for public transport.
+The Plan endorsed the recommendations of the Regional Transportation Strategy and identified the proposal to introduce rapid transit services as a key component of future plans for public transport.

 Strategic Outline Case for Rapid Transit

 In 2007 the Department commissioned transport consultants to undertake a feasibility study looking at possible routes and technologies for rapid transit in Belfast.
 These consultants produced a Strategic Outline Case, which was issued by the Department in April 2008, and confirmed that a bus based rapid transit system is viable for Belfast.
 In addition the Strategic Outline Case identified an initial network of three routes connecting East Belfast, West Belfast and Titanic Quarter with and through the city centre.